Photovoltaic power station: Co-location

 In some cases, several different solar power stations with separate owners and contractors are developed on adjacent sites.
 This can offer the advantage of the projects sharing the cost and risks of project infrastructure such as grid connections and planning approval.
 Solar farms can also be co-located with wind farms.

 Sometimes 'solar park' is used to describe a set of individual solar power stations, which share sites or infrastructure, and 'cluster' is used where several plants are located nearby without any shared resources.
 Some examples of solar parks are the Charanka Solar Park, where there are 17 different generation projects; Neuhardenberg, with eleven plants, and the Golmud solar park with total reported capacity over 500 MW.
 An extreme example would be calling all of the solar farms in the Gujarat state of India a single solar park, the Gujarat Solar Park.

 To avoid land use altogether, in 2022, a 5 MW floating solar park was installed in the Alqueva Dam reservoir, Portugal, enabling solar power and hydroelectric energy to be combined.
 Separately, a German engineering firm committed to integrating an offshore floating solar farm with an offshore wind farm to use ocean space more efficiently.
 The projects involve "hybridization", in which different renewable energy technologies are combined in one site.

+Solar farms in space

+The first successful test in January 2024 of a solar farm in space—collecting solar power from a photovoltaic cell and beaming energy down to Earth—constituted an early feasibility demonstration completed.
+Such setups are not limited by cloud cover or the Sun's cycle.